federico-maioli/sdm_lecture_27112024/README.md

    - Navigate to the extracted folder to access the files.

 You now have a local copy of the repository on your computer!

+# What's inside
+`r_vocabulary.html` contains some R vocabulary for data manipulation for those who are not familiar with it.

+`data/` conatains all the data for running the analysis.

+`exercise/` contains:
+- the R demonstration `01_hands_on_sdm.html` that I will use to introduce students to SDMs
+- the template students will use at the end of the lecture for fitting their own model `02_fit_my_model_template.R`

+`data_preparation/` contains the scripts for extracting all the data from the sources and prepare them.

 # Installation Instructions